 In fact, let me ask you that right now: why are you having a wedding?

-After getting engaged it is easy to slip straight into a wedding planning mode that blindly follows the path laid out by those who have gone before you.
-Even if you have declared to avoid the trappings of the cookie-cutter wedding if you have not yet taken the time to determine the purpose for your wedding day you will be lead down a path of planning a wedding that looks exactly like the last five you attended, and nothing like the two of you.
+After getting engaged, it’s easy to slip straight into a wedding planning mode that blindly follows the path laid out by those who have gone before you.
+Even if you have declared to avoid the trappings of the cookie-cutter wedding, if you haven’t yet taken the time to determine the purpose for your wedding day you will be lead down a path of planning a wedding that looks exactly like the last five you attended, and nothing like the two of you.

-Attempting to present your individuality in any aspect of your life can be a challenging task, and if you don’t know the why behind your reason for doing something out of the ordinary it can feel rather intimidating.
-The fear of criticism makes it feel safer to be swept up in the current of the things you are supposed to do instead.
+Attempting to present your individuality in any aspect of your life can be a challenging one, and if you don’t know the why behind your reason for doing something out of the ordinary, it can feel rather intimidating.
+The fear of criticism means that it feels much safer to be swept up in the current of the things you are supposed to do instead.

 On the other hand, when you are clear on your purpose you will notice that you are better able to handle these situations, comfortably manoeuvring around the influence of others.
 You will feel free to plan the wedding you really want to have, one that is meaningful and unique to you, and, because you are so crystal clear as to why you have decided to have a wedding this way, your guests will be so captivated by the way that you have chosen to celebrate your story that they will rave about it for a very long time.

-I created a free guide to help you define your wedding purpose, and it all starts with the UN-CHECKLIST.
-Enter your email below to receive the Bride Disrupted UN-CHECKLIST.
-It will help you figure out what your wedding with purpose looks like, and how you can get there from start to finish.
-I mean, after-all, your relationship is more unique than some generic checklist you downloaded from the web, right?
-Right.
+That’s why I created a free guide to help you define your wedding purpose –– The Un-Checklist.
+It’ll help you figure out what your wedding with purpose looks like, and how you can get there from start to finish.

 Ready to get on the path to clarifying your vision and planning your wedding with ease?
 Download the worksheet now.